SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 A ``NoClassDefFoundError`` occurs when the plugin tries to access a class that isn't on the classpath.
 This happens when the API got adjusted or refactored lately and you're trying to run an older plugin on a newer build of Sponge and vice versa.
 Always try to use the correct version!
-Either ask the Plugin author which Sponge version he build against or try updating/downgrading your SpongeForge or SpongeVanilla to solve this.
+Either ask the Plugin author which Sponge version he builds against or try updating/downgrading your SpongeForge or SpongeVanilla to solve this.

 Exceptions at Runtime